EliAndrewC/l7r/setting/l7r.md

 When the PCs spoke of journeying into the Kitsune forest, Tatsuki gave each of them three amulets and the party a single shared fourth:

 - **Guest-token (kakuyō-fu)** - a small red silk pouch the size of a thumb, containing a folded paper bearing the seal of the specific Kitsune household sponsoring the journey.
 Worn on the cord of the scabbard or tied to a sash.
 This is the baseline gift; every visitor whose presence is officially approved by a Kitsune host receives one.
 As long as it is carried openly, the wood's fox-spirits recognize the bearer as not-to-be-troubled.
 Lose it or hide it deliberately and the protection lapses immediately.
 - **Pilgrim's bell (junrei-suzu)** - a small brass bell, finger-sized, tied to a walking staff or the side of a pack.
-Each bell's tone is attuned with the shrines that blessed it; as long as it is ringing on the path, the shrine's awareness extends to the bearer, and most fox-illusions cannot easily replace the way back.
+Each bell's tone is attuned to the shrines that blessed it; as long as it is ringing on the path, the shrine's awareness extends to the bearer, and most fox-illusions cannot easily replace the way back.
 If the bearer sets the staff down and the bell falls silent, the protection lapses until they pick it up again.
 - **Iron pin (kurogane-bari)** - a small black iron pin, worn in the hair or pinned to the inside of clothing where it touches the skin.
 Iron is anathema to most spirits, and a single pin worn against the skin is known to disrupt a range of low-grade fox glamours.
 - **Spirit-mirror (kage-tama)** - the shared party item, a small disc of polished obsidian or smoky quartz, the size of a copper zeni, worn on a cord around the neck.
 Held up against a confusing path, a hut that wasn't there yesterday, or a person whose face seems off, the surface reveals whether what one sees is real.